vakabunga/DustySchool-5.3-ThemeOfTheDay/README.md

 3. `npm run build`
 4. `npm start`

-If no images were founded by word of the day you will see th message `There are no images finding by the word of the day.
+If no images were found for the word of the day you will see the message `There are no images finding by the word of the day.
 Using default background`

 ### GitPages